Supporting All Operations

 Here's a little list of all the comparison operators that you can use:

-You can use any of the operations in your if statements, but we're dealing with symbols, so try sticking with the equals operator for now.
+You can use any of the operations in your if statements, but we're dealing with text, so try sticking with the equals operator for now.

-Before we can continue, we also need to take a look at elses and else ifs.
+Before we can continue, we also need to take a look at else and else if.
 If statements let us run code under certain conditions, and else statements let us run code if our if statement didn't run.
 Here's a little example:

 const a = 0; if (a === 0) { // A is zero, so this runs and nothing else does. console.log("Condition 1"); } else if (a === 1) { console.log("Condition 2"); } else if (a === 2) { console.log("Condition 3"); } else { console.log("Invalid A"); }